Death and funeral of Constantine II of Greece: Lying-in-state and ceremony

-Royal guests began arriving in Greece on 15 January 2023 and most of them stayed at the Hotel Grande Bretagne, where paparazzi and crowds greeted them.
+Royal guests began arriving in Greece on 15 January 2023 and most of them stayed at the Hotel Grande Bretagne, where both reporting mediai and crowds greeted them.
 Constantine's body laid in the Agios Eleftherios Chapel from 6:00 am till 11:00 am (UTC+2), allowing members of the public to pay their respects.
 Thousands of mourners viewed his coffin.
 By 8:00 pm (UTC+2), police estimates placed over 5,000 mourners to have visited Constantine's coffin.
 Afterwards, a procession into the Metropolitan Cathedral of Athens occurred. Τhe procession was headed by a crucifer, followed by two priests, including Archbishop Ieronymos II, then the coffin, which was draped in the current flag of Greece, and finally Constantine's three sons, with crowds watching from the side.
 Members of the public were chanting "Immortal" and "Constantine, you will never die" and held flowers, flags of the Kingdom of Greece and pictures of Constantine and Anne-Marie.
 Some people were chanting, "Long live the king!"

 Constantine's body was moved through the church's nave then placed in the centre of the chancel with wreaths, icons and medals surrounding it.
 Government officials were jeered and booed by the crowd upon their arrival at the ceremony.
 The wreaths beside Constantine's coffin were made out of lily of the valleys, which were the same flowers that Anne-Marie's wedding bouquet was made out of.
 On the wreath was written in white letters on blue felt, "Your beloved Anne-Marie" (Η αγαπημένη σου Άννα-Μαρία), which were revealed, through an attached card, to have been Anne-Marie's last words to Constantine.
 His three sons decided on the various medals displayed on his coffin, which were the Commemorative Badge of the Centenary of the Royal House of Greece, the Medal of Military Merit, the Order of the Dannebrog, the Order of the Elephant, the Order of George I, the Order of the Golden Fleece, the Order of the Phoenix, the Order of the Redeemer, the Order of Saints George and Constantine and his 1960 Summer Olympic Games golden medal.